moabukar/playground/traefik-basic/README.md

 - Once both above are setup, you can view it on the Jaeger UI here `http://localhost:16686/`

-## Error pages served by NGINX
+## Error pages served by custom error image (runs NGINX in the background)

+- cd into `error-pages` directory
-- `docker build . -t nginx -f Dockerfile.error`
+- `docker build . -t error -f Dockerfile.error`
-- `docker run -d -p 8090:80 nginx`
-- `http://localhost:8090/` >> This will show the error page served by NGINX.
+- `docker run -d -p 8095:80 error` >> This will show the error page served by the custom error image (runs NGINX inside)

-- Create a service in Traefik to route to the NGINX error page.
+- Create a service in Traefik to route to the serror pages.
 Which will be used by the middleware to serve the error page.

+- Make sure apps are not running first then browse `weighted-svc.localhost` and you should see the 502 error served by Traefik custom error page.

+- Also test out `weighted-svc.localhost` on browser which should load normally.
+Then test out `weighted-svc.localhost/random/path` and you should see the error served by NGINX.

+## ALL DEMO:

+- `docker compose up --build` or `docker compose up --build -d`
+- Run Traefik `traefik --configfile=./static.yml`
 - Test out `weighted-svc.localhost` on browser which should load normally.
 Then test out `weighted-svc.localhost/random/path` and you should see the error served by NGINX.

+## Simulate errors

+- Spam requests on weighted-svc.localhost and you should see a custom 429 error served by the error container.
+- Try access `http://weighted-svc.localhost/error-503` to see a custom 503 error served by the error container.